The Electric Violin Buying Guide

 For more information on why to avoid super-cheap electric violins, read this article.

-In this price range you begin to find even more attention given by makers either to appearance, to build and component quality, or in a few cases, to both.
+In this price range you begin to find even more attention given by makers to appearance, build and component quality.
 This price range also presents many of the best values the electric violin has to offer, as all violins in this range are viable instruments for professional performance or recording.
 At the lower end of this price range are some very fine manufactured violins from makers Yamaha, NS Design and Bridge Violins.
 These instruments are a step up in terms of design or components that contribute to tone.
-For instance, the Yamaha SV-200 features a dual-piezo pickup and EQ dial, the NS Design NXT has a the advanced JackPot potentiometer, and the Bridge violins feature hollow Kevlar-carbon composite bodies that in combination with the Bridge-designed pickup produce a unique rich, luscious tone.
+For instance, the Yamaha SV-200 features a dual-piezo pickup and EQ dial; the Yamaha SV-250/255 contain both both and bridge pickups with a blend feature, plus an an included off board preamp/DI box; the NS Design NXTa has a battery-free onboard preamp; the Bridge violins feature hollow Kevlar-carbon composite bodies that in combination with the Bridge-designed pickup produce a unique rich, luscious tone.
 The Aurora 4 and 5-string violins care made of transparent acrylic and have LEDs that light the violin up in 6 different colors!

 Once you spend over $2000 on an electric violin, you are buying a top level professional instrument.
-Many of these violins are hand crafted.
-In most cases they offer advanced features or design components, and in all cases they provide complex, full-frequency tonal output through their choice of pickup and electronics.
-Models in this price tier include the Fourness Fuse, NS Design CR, Vector Prodigy Pro, MSI, Stratton Skull hand carved violins, and some of the Jordan violin models.
+These violins are hand crafted, in many cases offer advanced features or design components, and in all cases provide complex, full-frequency tonal output through their choice of pickup designs.
+Models in this price tier include:

 Over $3000 there is really no improvement in pickup, build or tone quality over the $2000 and up tier of violins.
 At prices above $3000 you are now paying for rare, unique or particularly beautiful wood types, veneers and finishes.
 At this level you are not jsut investing in top-level tone an build quality—you are buying a one-of-a-kind work of functional, musical art.
 You will stand out on stage and possess a great conversation piece as long as you own the instrument.
 Jordan violins, Wood Violins Vipers, and custom finished ZETA and Fourness violins are among the most exquisite looking electric violins you will find anywhere.